minio/minio/docs/metrics/prometheus/README.md

 ##### Node (optional)

 Optionally you can also collect per node metrics.
 This needs to be done on a per server instance.
+The scrape configurations should use all the servers under `targets` so that graphing systems like grafana can visualize them for all the nodes

 ```yaml
 scrape_configs: